 With so many platforms available, it's tough to know where to go.
 A lot of business owners get FOMO (Fear Of Missing Out), and they feel they need to be everywhere, but that could be a mistake.
 Here are a few things to think about before opening another account.

 Each social media platform has its own demographics.
 Think about who your target market is and research where they hang out on social media.
 For instance, don't waste your time on Instagram if that's not where your customers are spending their time.
+Social media marketing is all about focus and getting in front of YOUR audience.

 Goals & Strategy